LPC-CSDept/csci-assignments-Atypics3/Final/q1_explanation.md

 This is a `.asm` file that will take three digits from the user and output the same three digits back. <br/>
 This is done by using memory mapped I/O. <br/>
 Specifically, this will use the .data segment and the stack segment in order to achieve the purpose of the problem. <br/>
-The registers that are going to be used are as follows:
+The registers and settings that are going to be used are as follows:

 <br /> <br />